shakeel-faiz/FF/json.md

 {
-  "date": "2023-09-21",
+  "date": "2023-09-27",
   "keywords": [
-    "bps",
+    "cfg",
-    "bps file",
+    "cfg file",
-    "bps virus file from spywarecops",
+    "cfg celestia configuration file",
-    "what is a bps file",
+    "what is a cfg file",
-    "how to open bps file",
+    "how to open cfg file",
     "file",
-    "bps file extension",
+    "cfg file extension",
     "extension"
   ],
   "author": {